-Most brands need to earn the customer’s love, over time.
-To speed up the courtship, a number of brands are trying to become more human-like.
-People choose their favorite brands with their hearts, not their heads.
-Brand love evokes emotion and is more powerful than any brand storytelling.
+Most brands need to earn the customer’s love over time.
+To speed up the courtship, several brands try to become more human-like.
+People choose their favourite brands with their hearts, not their heads.
+Brand love evokes emotion and is more powerful than any brand story.

 Love at First Sight

 No one knows this better than Procter & Gamble.
-Over the last 178 years P&G has been at the forefront creating powerful, emotional relationships between consumers and brands.
-They have been pioneers and leaders in embracing technology to build an emotional brand connection with their customers.
-Utilizing soap operas on the radio and early television, to award shows, to fast-growing web ventures.
+Over the last 180 years, P&G has been at the forefront of creating powerful, emotional relationships between consumers and brands.
+They have been pioneers and leaders in embracing technology to build a deep brand connection with their customers.
+They utilized soap operas on the radio and early television, award shows, and fast-growing web ventures.

-P&G Global Brand Building Officer, Marc Pritchard emphasized the importance of one-to-one relationships in today’s always-connected, always-on digital environment.
-He said that brands need to be less focused on making money and instead place more emphasis on improving the lives of both existing and potential customers.
-He too thinks it’s important to give back to the customer.
+P&G Global Brand Building Officer Marc Pritchard emphasized the importance of one-to-one relationships in today’s always-connected, always-on digital environment.
+He said that brands need to be less focused on making money and instead emphasize improving customers’ lives.
+He, too, thinks it’s important to give back to the customer.

-P&G Pampers brand is another good example of how P&G is defined a higher purpose for their brand beyond the functional benefit of keeping babies dry.
-Pampers has leveraged the key consumer insight that moms—especially first time moms—are constantly looking to connect with others who are sharing similar experiences.
+P&G Pampers brand is another excellent example of how P&G has defined a higher purpose for their brand beyond the functional benefit of keeping babies dry.
+Pampers has leveraged the critical consumer insight that moms—especially first-time moms—are continually looking to connect with others sharing similar experiences.
 Pampers created programs such as “Pampers Village” and “A Parent is Born” as forums for moms to connect, learn and discover.
-If you visit their Canadian Facebook page they have over 14,488,921 likes – pretty good for a dirty diaper discussion.
+If you visit their Canadian Facebook page, they have over 18,275,856—pretty good for a poopy diaper discussion.

 But is this brand love?
 Love is defined as an emotion of a strong attraction and personal attachment – the ultimate goal for any brand.

-But it’s hard to argue with success, and no brand is more successful than Heinz Ketchup.
-A brand that has been around for over 139 years and still the bestselling brand of ketchup in the world with over 650 million bottles sold in 2012.
+It’s hard to argue with success, and no brand is more successful than Heinz Ketchup.
+A brand that has been around for over 144 years is still the bestselling brand of ketchup globally, with over 650 million bottles sold every year.
 So what is their love potion?
-Diane Levine, author on the blog Beneath the Brand, says their enduring success comes down to a few simple but brilliant relationship strategies:
+Diane Levine, the author of the blog Beneath the Brand, says their enduring success comes down to a few brilliant but straightforward relationship strategies: